-- There must be no personal-data record-keeping systems whose very existence is secret; - There must be a way for an individual to find out what information about him is in a record and how it is used; - There must be a way for an individual to prevent information about him obtained for one purpose from being used or made available for other purposes without his consent; - There must be a way for an individual to correct or amend a record of identifiable information about himself; and
+- There must be no personal-data record-keeping systems whose very existence is secret; - There must be a way for an individual to find out what information about him is in a record and how it is used; - There must be a way for an individual to prevent information about him obtained for one purpose from being used or made available for other purposes without his consent; - There must be a way for an individual to correct or amend a record of identifiable information about himself; and http://aspe.os.dhhs.gov/datacncl/1973privacy/tocprefacemembers.htm, [hereinafter cited as "HEW Report"].
+The basic principles that formed the HEW Committee's code of fair information practices were also put forward at the same time in Great Britain in the Report of the Committee on Privacy, (1972), known more popularly as the Younger Committee.
+According to privacy scholar Colin Bennett, it is impossible to judge which committee came first or how the work of one committee may have influenced the other.
+Bennett at 99.

-15 Secretary's Advisory Committee on Automated Personal Data Systems, Records, Computers, and the Rights of Citizens, (1973) (Department of Health, Education & Welfare), at http://aspe.os.dhhs.gov/datacnel/1973privacv/toeprefacemembers.htm, [hereinafter cited as "HEW Report"].

-13 Louis D. Brandeis & Samuel D. Warren, The Right to Privacy, 4 Harvard Law Review 193 (1890).

-14 Paul Sieghart, Privacy and Computers, 11 (1976).
+&lt;sup>13 Louis D. Brandeis & Samuel D. Warren, The Right to Privacy, 4 Harvard Law Review 193 (1890).
+Paul Sieghart, Privacy and Computers, 11 (1976).